gumslone/tehybug/tehybug_co2_firmware/README.md

 To show the temperature in Fahrenheit instead of Celsius, open http://tehybug.local/config or http://<ip_address<ip address>>/config with your browser to save the configuration.

-For the update page you will have to provide a username and a passord:
+For the update page you will have to provide a username and a password:

 Username: TeHyBug